-Figure 26: By ensuring all observations in the network satisfy the BSI condition, significant reductions in interference were achieved for coexisting WLANs in infrastructure mode (left) and in collision probabilities in ad hoc mode (right).
-From Figures 6 and 8 in [Neel_07]41 Figure 27: Revenue and Spectrum Utilization under uniform and discriminatory pricing.
-From Fig. 5 in [Gandhi_07] Figure 29: Cluster distribution vs. number of cooperating units for the two strategies.
-From [Albiero_07]49 Figure 30: Gain in asymptotic system throughput for a geographically limited traffic Hotspot where two WLAN (IEEE 802.11a) networks cooperate.
+Figure 26: By ensuring all observations in the network satisfy the BSI condition, significant reductions in interference were achieved for coexisting WLANs in infrastructure mode (left) and Figure 27: Revenue and Spectrum Utilization under uniform and discriminatory pricing.
+From Figure 29: Cluster distribution vs. number of cooperating units for the two strategies.
+From Figure 30: Gain in asymptotic system throughput for a geographically limited traffic Hotspot where two WLAN (IEEE 802.11a) networks cooperate.
 As the combined system is noise limited, additional gains can be realized by load aware user assignment.
-From [Hultell_07]50 Figure 31: Gain in asymptotic user throughput for the 10 th percentile ("coverage") for uplink transmission in a case where three operators cooperate.
-From [Hutell_07]50 Figure 32: Representation of data rate and mobility requirements for 4G (IMT-Advanced) systems.
-From 3G Americas, "Defining 4G: Understanding the ITU Process for the Next Generation of Wireless Technology," July 2007 Available online: http://3gamericas.com/PDFs/3G_Americas_Defining_4G_WP_July2007.pdf Figure 33: Improvement Trend for Li Ion Battery Technology Figure 34: Commercial Wireless Standards.
-BT = Bluetooth, LTE = Long Term Evolution, UWB = Ultra Wide Band Figure 35: Optimization use cases for SONs.
-From Table 1 in [3G Americas_09] Figure 36: Ofcom's proposed spectrum leasing process whereby spectrum exchanges can be made directly without involving Ofcom in each transaction.
-From Figure 1b in [Ofcom_10]71 Figure 37: Issues in current military radio systems and desired functions identified by CERDEC [Hoppe_09]86 Figure 39: While CR will address many of the current gaps in military communications systems, some will remain for the foreseeable future.
-Modified from Slide 3 in [Hobart_04]95 Figure 40: CR Architectures surveyed in [Amanna_10].
-Figure 41: Even with all other parameters held constant, varying the Observations (O), Actions (A), Decision Processes (D), Goals, (G) or Context (C) can lead to radically different outcomes.
-From [Zhao_09] Figure 42: Node-level Metrics surveyed in [Zhao_09] Figure 43: Network-level Metrics surveyed in [Zhao_09] Figure 45: Proposed Coexistence Architecture of 802.19.1 which will support collaborative, but distributed coexistence decisions.
-From [Kasslin_10] Figure 46: Because CRs are expected to respond to and interact with a more complex ecosystem and exhibit a greater range of responses than traditional radios would, interactive measurements will need to be more extensive to ensure proper operation of cognitive radios Figure 47: Primary components in 802.22 system modeled in [Brown_08].
-From Slide 4 in [Brown_08]112 Figure 48: Threats identified in [Brown_08] for 802.22.
-Risks reduce significantly with encryption.
-From Slide 27 in [Brown_08] Figure 49: Classification of Spectrum Management Regimes.
-From Figure 4 in [Lemstra_08] 118 Figure 50: Main Modules of xG Policy Reasoner.
+From [Hultell 07]......
+50 Figure 31: Gain in asymptotic user throughput for the 10th percentile ("coverage") for uplink Figure 32: Representation of data rate and mobility requirements for 4G (IMT-Advanced) systems.
+From 3G Americas, "Defining 4G: Understanding the ITU Process for the Next Generation of Wireless Technology," July 2007 Available online: http://3gamericas.com/PDFs/3G_Americas_Defining_4G_WP_July2007.pdf57 Figure 34: Commercial Wireless Standards.
+BT = Bluetooth, LTE = Long Term Evolution, Figure 36: Ofcom's proposed spectrum leasing process whereby spectrum exchanges can be made directly without involving Ofcom in each transaction.
+From Figure 1b in [Ofcom 10]....71 Figure 37: Issues in current military radio systems and desired functions identified by CERDEC Figure 39: While CR will address many of the current gaps in military communications systems, Figure 41: Even with all other parameters held constant, varying the Observations (O), Actions (A), Decision Processes (D), Goals, (G) or Context (C) can lead to radically different outcomes.
+Figure 42: Node-level Metrics surveyed in [Zhao_09]......106 Figure 43: Network-level Metrics surveyed in [Zhao_09] 107 Figure 45: Proposed Coexistence Architecture of 802.19.1 which will support collaborative, but Figure 46: Because CRs are expected to respond to and interact with a more complex ecosystem and exhibit a greater range of responses than traditional radios would, interactive measurements Figure 47: Primary components in 802.22 system modeled in [Brown_08].
+From Slide 4 in Figure 48: Threats identified in [Brown 08] for 802.22.
+Risks reduce significantly with Figure 49: Classification of Spectrum Management Regimes.
+From Figure 4 in [Lemstra 08] 118 Figure 50: Main Modules of xG Policy Reasoner.
 [Denkar_07]119